OpenLoopHealth/lambda-selenium-starter/README.md

 # Lambda Selenium Starter
 A simple starter for headless chrome + selenium webdriver in AWS Lambda using Python.

 Lambda Selenium Starter provides a framework for seamless development & deployment of web scrapers, for any webpage, to AWS Lambda.
 To dive right in, check out [Quick Start](#quick-start).
-Otherwise, visit the Wiki for a more detailed guide.
+Otherwise, visit the Wiki or [blog post](https://noahsb.github.io/selenium-on-aws-lambda) for a more detailed guide.

 ## How does it work?